-Recognized for our dynamic fusion of Afro-Brazilian dance, capoeira and contemporary dance, Contempo's mission is to create a vibrant new dance form that ignites intersections of contemporary dance and traditional movement forms of the African diaspora, and to perform work that challenges human physicality while it invigorates audiences.
+Recognized for our dynamic Brazilian contemporary dance fusion, Contempo's mission is to create vibrant dance that ignites intersections of contemporary dance and traditional movement forms of the African diaspora, and to perform work that challenges human physicality while it invigorates audiences.
 We translate this mission into groundbreaking new movement approaches, innovative choreographic design, and stunning performances.

 About Contempo Physical Dance

 Contempo Physical Dance is a non-profit professional dance company based in the Twin Cities.
 Artistic director and choreographer, Marciano Silva dos Santos, is a native of Brazil and came to the United States in 2006 after being recognized by the American Folkloric Society as a culturally diverse artist of exceptional merit.

 Founded in 2011, Contempo Physical Dance premiered our first original work, Motirô, at the Ritz Theater in 2012.
 We have created works such as Batuque, exploring the African origins and rise of samba in Brazil and SenZalma, based on Navio Negriero (The Slave Ship) by Brazilian poet and abolitionist Antônio Frederico de Castro Alves.
 We host international choreography residencies with world renowned choreographers, including Patrick Acogny from Senegal, Nildinha Fonseca and.
 Mário Nascimento from Brazil.

 Currently in residence is Jaruam Xavier, former dancer from Balé da Cidade de São Paulo, whose work will premiere at The O'Shaughnessy on March 9, 2025.